 When you create your video content, most video-editing programs ask you to choose the kind of file you want to create by asking how you plan to use the work (viewing on a DVD, use on a computer, use in an email, etc.).
 The important thing is that it creates your video using the MPEG-2, MPEG-4 or H.264 (also known as AVC) compression methods.
 MPEG-4 and H.264 are actually the same and are better than MPEG-2 because your file will be about 80% smaller so it will take less time to upload.
 If your editor asks you what purpose you are using it for, somewhere it should also indicate the format it is going to use when it outputs.
 Pay attention to the format and pick H.264, MPEG-4, AVC or, as a last resort, MPEG-2.
 If you have multiple good options, select the highest quality one.
 HD is fine.

-The following are our recommended output formats for a few specific video editors:
+Here are recommended output formats for a few common video editors:

 The Amazon Studios Uploader is designed to make submitting video or audio content as convenient as possible.
 It should work well with all modern web browsers (Internet Explorer 10+, Firefox, Chrome, Safari 6+).
 If you are using one of these browsers from a laptop or desktop computer, and are having trouble uploading your video, please contact Customer Service.